Franco-British Exhibition: Attractions

 He left with heart heavy – purse light.

 In 1937, a large portion of the White City site was cleared to make way for a housing estate.
 During the clearance, the Flip Flap, and a number of other White City structures, were sold for scrap to the steel firm George Cohen, Sons and Co Limited—the same company who had dismantled the Great Wheel of the Earl's Court Exhibition, and went on to dismantle the Skylon, dome, and ten other buildings, at the Festival of Britain site in 1952.

 Balloon accident

-On 14 August 1908, a balloon owned by American balloonist Captain Thomas Turpin Lovelace (1873–1964) exploded at the exhibition, killing his 18-year-old secretary and a male employee.
+On 14 August 1908, a balloon owned by American balloonist Captain Thomas Turpin Lovelace (1873–1964) exploded at the exhibition, killing his 18-year-old female secretary and a male employee.
 Six others were injured, including a 47-year-old employee who died days after the accident.
 Newspaper reports indicated that the explosion occurred when a lighted match was thrown to the ground during preparations for a flight.